MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server-gametest/Test.md

   Location of the fluid container block.
 - **type**: [*@minecraft/server.FluidType*](../../minecraft/server/FluidType.md)

   Type of fluid to set.
-See {@link @minecraft/server-gametest.FluidType} for a list of values.
+See @minecraft/server.FluidType for a list of values.

 > [!IMPORTANT]
 > This function can't be called in read-only mode.